The Dunning–Kruger Effect in Development: When Confidence Costs More Than Concrete

 Monte Carlo for Cost & Schedule

-Monte Carlo simulation models uncertainty of key inputs: concrete cost (triangular), retaining walls (lognormal), weather windows (Bernoulli).
-Running 5–10k simulations yields a distribution of final cost/schedule and defensible P50/P80 levels.
+Monte Carlo simulation models uncertainty in key inputs: concrete cost (triangular), retaining walls (lognormal), weather windows (Bernoulli).
+Running 5–10k simulations yields a distribution of outcomes and defensible P50/P80 levels.

 Step-by-step Monte Carlo for developers